nathanaelmartel/api-revital/README.md

 * $utm_campaign is optionnal
 * $group is optionnal the id of the group who will receive the lead.

+## Response

+If you have no key, or the key is wrong or disable you will get :
+"error 401: Unauthorized, you need to set an authorization key" with a 401 http header

+If one of the field "firstname", "lastname", "tel" or "email" is missing in the $data array, your will get : "error"

+Else, you will have "ok", that means we create the prospect on our side.

+## With Curl
 ```
 curl --location --request post 'https://revital.adsolue.com/api/prospect/new' \
 --header 'authorization: bearer [api_key]' \